 <button type="submit">Login</button>

-🚦 Step 6: Define Routes
+</form>🚦 Step 6: Define Routes

-Update routes/web.php
+Update routes/web.php:

 use App\Http\Controllers\Auth\LoginController;